sandeepelayath/CAPSTONE_2026_PW25_RMH_01_NEW/README.md

 - **Basavraj Naikal**

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and done as part of final year capstone project in PES University, Bangalore.